alces-software/adminware/README.md

     - Alternatively, a namespace can be selected and each tool in that namespace will be ran sequentially.
     - A tool's namespaces must be specified before its name.
-    - If a tool is selected for a single node it will be automatically ran in interactive mode.
     - If a tool marked as being interactive only (see 'Adding Tools') and you attempt to run it on more than one node it will cancel and an error will be thrown.
+    - Additionally a tool marked as interactive will open an interactive ssh session with the node when ran
     - Optionally, arguments can be provided.

 view - inspect execution history, statuses, groups, and tools.